 I unpaywalled this 2019 post in late 2020, concurrent with some discussion about “stakeholder capitalism.”
-Also, some links broke when I changed email newsletter providers in 2021.
-I should fix them.
-Sigh.
+I made some minor edits and fixed broken links in early 2022.

 Thank you for throwing your financial support to On Management — and a warm welcome to new supporting members!